 Hašek and the Czechoslavonic Commercial Academy

 Jaroslav Hašek studied here from 1899 to 1902 and left with good grades.
 Here he met some of his best friends, first and foremost Hájek, but also Karel Marek who probably lent his name to the literary Einjährigfreiwilliger Marek.
 Another fellow student was Jan Čulen who joined Hašek on a longer journeys in 1900 and 1901.
 It was this education that enabled Hašek to serve as a one-year volunteer in k.u.k.
 Heer.
-The institution was one the list of establishments that gave its graduates the right to shortened term of service and other privileges.
+The institution was on the list of establishments that gave its graduates the right to shortened term (one year) of military service.

 On bad terms with the headmaster